at-vaishnavi/C-Basics/README.md

 # C Basics

 This repository contains small C programs that I write while learning and practicing C programming.
-Each program is stored in its **own folder** with the source code and a short README explaining what the program does.
+Each program is stored in its own folder with the source code and a short README explaining what the program does.

 I add new programs regularly as ideas come to my mind, so the collection grows day by day.

-## Repository Structure

 ## Repository Structure